 Brian: Yees, I never got round to reading the Narnia series myself, but I think it was you who told me that C. S. Lewis himself had asked who we could trust to decide on issues like going to war that we don’t know enough to decide on ourselves.

 Gemma: Oh, my God!
 I find it sad that Lewis still thought we could rely on the government and authorities for things like that, although he’d been through the First World War himself.
 It’s even harder now to have any confidence in anyone out there to decide on the fundamentals.
-As you say, we either go with the market research or we don’t decide anything at all.
+As you say, we either go with the market research or we don’t decide anything at all - at least unless it's a pandemic and raw survival.
 That applies with doctors, lawyers, or technicians in ordinary things, let alone something like going to war.
 Maybe the Narnia stories were right – we just carry on sticking to our dreams and wait for the apocalypse.

 Brian: Which is the perfect way of wasting time.
 Better than rushing around getting nowhere, although that does keep your mind occupied and off brooding.